Partnership Helps Veteran Find Affordable Housing

 Philip Biasizzo was doing better than a lot of veterans he knew.

 The former Air Force Technical Sergeant had spent years loading weapons systems into fighter jets.
 So, sure, his ears rang and his back hurt.
-Nightmares took him places he’d rather forget.
-But with an occasional aspirin or sleep aid, he could still enjoy golfing, fishing, and gardening.
+With an occasional aspirin or sleep aid, he could still enjoy golfing, fishing, and gardening.

 Since retiring from the military after 20 years, he’d installed and repaired commercial washers and dryers.
 Now he was retiring for good, and coming home.